-Almost as one, the entire University group relaxed, making relieved expressions or blowing out deep sighs.
+Almost as one, the entire University group relaxed, failing to suppress gusting sighs and letting their relief show plain on their faces.
 Kiernan smiled, but his expression quickly grew cautious again.
 “Have you decrypted it?”

 Siobhan considered lying, but that was too dangerous.
 After all, the University had everything else from Myrddin’s hermitage—enough to recognize if she had no idea what she was talking about.
 “I have not.”
 She hesitated, but added, “My purpose for it was different.
 While I am sure whatever lies within is fascinating and of great historical significance, I have no immediate need for it.”